naerbnic/minibot/docs/design/security.md

 ### Alternatives

+#### Client OID Token

-1. Have the user obtain their own OID token through a native-app conforming provider and use that key to proceed through the account creation flow.
+Have the user obtain their own OID token through a native-app conforming provider and use that key to proceed through the account creation flow.

 This may seem to be more secure at first, but is in fact no more so than this version of the flow.
 The user would still obtain their OID token as part of the process, which can be spoofed as easily by a third party as this process.
 The disadvantages is that we must keep track of a small amount of state (the state key and login state) on our server, vs. using a the authentication provider's server.
 As this is primarily used for login events only, and can have a short term expiry, this shouldn't be a bit problem.